A Postage Problem: Alas Poor Indicia, I Knew You Well

 Remember that your mailing is a letter to a friend.
 Make it look that way … so you can be true to thine own self and thine own’s nonprofit.

-*Not the name of a character from Hamlet, but actually the little box on a mailing that says “Postage Paid” with a permit number.
+*Indicia is not the name of a character from Hamlet, but actually the little box on a mailing that says “Postage Paid” with a permit number.
 Makes direct mail look like, well, direct mail.

 Terri Shoemaker is co-founder of Abeja Solutions, a fundraising marketing firm in Phoenix, Arizona.
 A professional fundraiser, Terri has raised millions of dollars for nonprofit and higher education institutions.
 Read more from Terri.